PlayNetwork/esimport/readme.md

 ### Adding data
-- When adding data to ElasticSearch, you can optionally clear the existing ElasticSearch index before data is added by including the `-rmi` argument.
+- When adding data to ElasticSearch, you can optionally clear the existing ElasticSearch index before data is added by including the `-rm` argument.
-- Likewise, everything of a certain type under the index can be removed by including the `-rmi` argument.

 Process tab-delimited data and push the contents into the 'conductor' index `-i` of the ElasticSearch database located at server `-s` address